MicrosoftDocs/learn/learn-pr/azure/stage-deploy-app-service-deployment-slots/includes/3-exercise-create-deployment-slots.md

 Set up the new slot to use git deployment, just like you did for the production slot.
 Follow these steps:

 1. In the Azure portal, on the left, select **All resources**.
-In the list of all resources, you'll see both the production web app and the staging slot.
-These are represented as separate apps.
-Select the staging slot to go to its **Overview** page.
+In the list of all resources, you'll now see two web app entries: deployment slots are represented as separate apps in the portal.
+Select the entry representing the staging slot to go to its **Overview** page.
 1. Under **Deployment**, select **Deployment Center**.
 1. Select **Local Git** > **Continue**.
 1. Select **App Service build service** > **Continue** > **Finish**.